gtrant/eraser/trunk/eraser5/README.txt

    3.2.
 Installing

-        EraserSetup.exe is a self-extracting executable containing the program files.
+        This setup file is a self-extracting executable containing the program files.

         Run EraserSetup.exe to install Eraser.
 The setup program will extract the files and copy them to a desired location.